The Online Community for Culver City – The New Scene

 Lewis Carter, 77, (right) and Jerome Smith, 71, (left) discovered a passion that boosted their health.

 State University of New York says swimmers have lower heart rates compared to those of non-swimmers.
-Swimming was also found to be a viable workout for people in cardiac…Continue
+Swimming was also found to be a viable workout for people in cardiac rehabilitation and recovering from heart failure or artery…Continue

 Added by Elizabeth Artley on February 6, 2015 at 12:30pm — No Comments

-But for aspiring Olympian Derek Toomey, that’s enough time to swim two laps of the…Continue
+But for aspiring Olympian Derek Toomey, that’s enough time to swim two laps of the pool.

 Added by Elizabeth Artley on December 15, 2014 at 2:30pm — No Comments